 Considered as one of the sacred destinations amid the Sikh community, Anandpur Sahib is flocked with a great number of devotees on an annual basis.
-Apart from this, Anandpur Sahib is also known for having a plethora of gurudwaras which were mainly built in the honour of various Sikh Gurus.
+Apart from this, Anandpur Sahib is also known for having a plethora of gurudwaras which were mainly built in honor of various Sikh Gurus.

 The summer season is one of the best times to visit Anandpur Sahib.
 The overall time frame of this festival is that it is one of the most interesting as well as the most intriguing time to do sightseeing.

-1. Virasat-e-Khalsa.
-It is a museum which was essentially built in the honour of Sikhs celebrating 500 years of Sikhism.
+It is a museum that was essentially built in honor of Sikhs celebrating 500 years of Sikhism.
 Entering the museum, the tourists get to see various relics belonging to the glorious Sikh era over the past centuries.
-As per the records, over 10 million people have visited the museum till date and the numbers are only growing.
+As per the records, over 10 million people have visited the museum to date and the numbers are only growing.

-It is quite a popular Gurudwara located right in the centre of Anandpur Sahib.
+It is quite a popular Gurudwara located right in the center of Anandpur Sahib.
 Did you know that the foundation of this place was laid in the year 1689 and that the Khalsa Panth was born in this very place?
 Interesting to know, isn’t it?

-3. Sarovar Anandpur Sahib.
-Covering an area of about 80 square metres, the holy waters of this place are very famous among the devotees.
-A great number of pilgrims come here for cleansing their soul and rejuvenating their mind and spirit.
+Covering an area of about 80 square meters, the holy waters of this place are very famous among the devotees.
+A great number of pilgrims come here for cleansing their souls and rejuvenating their minds and spirit.

-You can consider travelling to Anandpur Sahib via road network as well.
+You can consider traveling to Anandpur Sahib via road network as well.
 Depending upon your location, you can either choose to travel by your own vehicle or interstate buses.
 From Delhi, the starting bus fares are Rs.500.
 From Jaipur, the fares are starting from Rs.700.
 From Agra, the fares are starting from Rs.500-Rs.600